Hansel And Gretel Story Summary

 The story begins with Hansel and Gretel, two young children living in poverty with their impoverished woodcutter father and their cruel stepmother.
 Faced with starvation, the stepmother convinces the father to abandon the children in the woods, leaving them to fend for themselves.
 Hansel, cleverly, drops white pebbles along the path to mark their way home.

 Gretel, displaying remarkable resourcefulness and courage, outsmarts the witch.
 While the witch forces Hansel to stay inside and regularly checks his weight, Gretel eventually pushes the witch into the oven that was intended for Hansel, killing her.
+They return home, where they happily reunite with their father, living comfortably ever after.
 With the witch dead, Hansel and Gretel discover the witch's treasure, filling their sacks with jewels and precious stones.
-They return home, where they happily reunite with their father, living comfortably ever after.
 The stepmother, conveniently, is absent from the happy ending.

 Analyzing the Characters: Beyond the Superficial

 • Gretel: Gretel's character is arguably the most compelling.
 While initially portrayed as the more passive sibling, she reveals remarkable strength, courage, and cunning in her confrontation with the witch.
-Her quick thinking and decisive action in pushing the witch into the oven are pivotal moments of empowerment and defiance.
+Her quick thinking and decisive action in pushing the witch into the oven are central moments of empowerment and defiance.
 She shows remarkable resilience in the face of adversity.

 • The Father: The father is a less defined character, often portrayed as weak and indecisive.
 He is burdened by poverty and the pressure to provide for his family, ultimately contributing to the children's abandonment.
 While not inherently evil, his passivity renders him complicit in the children's initial suffering.
 He serves as a reminder of the challenges faced by those lacking agency and resources.